-We always try to keep our complete equipment up to date.
-This list shows the new equipments and offers a short description.
+We strive to keep our characterization and synthesis methods up to date.
+This list shows the newly acquired equipment in recent years and provides a brief description.

 Static and Dynamic Light Scattering [Start of Operation Oct 2019]